 SAS will help you pick λ automatically in proc transreg.
-R uses boxcox() in the MASS package.

 Note: When working with transformed data, predictions and interpretations of regression coefficients are all in terms of the transformed variables.

 To state the conclusions in terms of the original variables, we need to do a reverse transformation...carefully.